 We’ve all been there.

 There’s a fundamental dilemma here, and it’s not just the tug-of-war between the competing financial intuitions in your head.
-There may be some irrational variables in play, but in link building, you often get what you pay for.
+There may be some irrational variables in play, but in link building and guest posting, you often get what you pay for.

-So how can you make sure you’re getting quality link building services without breaking the bank?
+So how can you make sure you’re getting high quality links without breaking the bank?

 Okay, let’s approach this from a high level first, and then start pinching pennies.

 It just is.

 Let’s look at some of the details that make it expensive.